nrdxp/nrd.sh/content/blog/axiosophism.md

 ### The Axiom

 The Second Law of Thermodynamics states that the entropy of an isolated system tends to increase over time.[^4] Order decays.
 Structure dissolves.
 Heat death approaches.
 This is not a theory.
 It is the most experimentally confirmed law in all of physics.

+But societies are not isolated systems.
+They import energy, export waste, and maintain internal order through constant effort.
+Prigogine called these *dissipative structures*: systems that sustain coherence by actively exporting disorder — but inevitably succumb without sustained effort.[^6] A society is precisely this kind of structure.
+It either expends energy resisting entropy, or it dies.

 Extended to social systems through information theory — where Shannon entropy ($H$) measures the disorder or uncertainty in a system — we arrive at our foundational axiom:[^5]